Matt Becker joins Jaguar Land Rover as Mike Cross retires | Autocar

 Cross, whose official title is vehicle targets and sign-off director, has been responsible for some of the company's most pivotal models during his tenure.
 Jaguar Land Rover highlights his efforts in developing its first plug-in hybrids and his "defining role in the development of Jaguar’s distinctive handling and driving character".

-Ahead of his departure on 28 February, Cross said: "I have had a wonderful career at Jaguar Land Rover, joining Jaguar Rover Triumph as a student apprentice, approaching retirement age I never expected that I would have been so involved in the development and engineering of some of the most iconic cars in the automotive industry.
+Ahead of his departure on 28 February, Cross said: "I have had a wonderful career at Jaguar Land Rover, joining Jaguar Rover Triumph as a student apprentice.
+I never expected that I would have been so involved in the development and engineering of some of the most iconic cars in the automotive industry.

-"Personal highlights across my career are many, however memories of driving a Jaguar Formula One car at a pre-season test and competing in the Mille Miglia in a Jaguar C-type will last forever."
+"Personal highlights across my career are many; however, memories of driving a Jaguar Formula 1 car at a pre-season test and competing in the Mille Miglia in a Jaguar C-Type will last forever."

 Vehicle programmes boss Nick Collins hailed Cross's 37-year contribution as "an intrinsic part in the story of our two brands" and said he has been "instrumental in evaluating programmes from a customer perspective and guiding the development of our cars".

-Becker's tenure as Aston's chief executive for vehicle attributes has seen him heavily influence the development of nearly all cars in the firm's ambitious Second Century plan, including the Vantage, DBS and, perhaps most significantly the now best-selling DBX SUV.
+As Aston's CEO for vehicle attributes, Becker had a big influence on the development of nearly all of the cars in the firm's ambitious Second Century plan, including the Vantage, DBS and, perhaps most significantly, the now best-selling DBX SUV.

 Importantly, though Becker's official job title has yet to be revealed, he will not replace Cross.
 His role will be to guide vehicle engineering and programme management, reporting to the eventual replacement for engineering boss Nick Rogers, who left late last year.

-Nick Collins said: "‘’I am thrilled to be welcoming Matt Becker to the Jaguar Land Rover team, Matt is a highly skilled and experienced engineer, and he has a great reputation for vehicle dynamics and engineering expertise.
+Collins said: "I am thrilled to be welcoming Matt Becker to the Jaguar Land Rover team.
+Matt is a highly skilled and experienced engineer, and he has a great reputation for vehicle dynamics and engineering expertise.

 Add your comment